Samsung Galaxy S III: Litigation

 On 5 June 2012, Apple filed for preliminary injunctions in the United States District Court for the Northern District of California against Samsung Electronics, claiming the S III had violated at least two of the company's patents.
-Apple requested that the court include the phone in its existing legal battle against Samsung, and ban sales of the S III prior to its scheduled 21 June 2012 US launch.
+Apple requested that the court include the phone in its existing legal battle against Samsung, and ban sales of the S III before its scheduled 21 June 2012 US launch.
 Apple claimed the alleged infringements would "cause immediate and irreparable harm" to its commercial interest.
-Samsung responded by declaring it would "vigorously oppose the request and demonstrate to the court that the Galaxy S3[sic] is innovative and distinctive", and reassured the public that 21 June release would proceed as planned.
+Samsung responded by declaring it would "vigorously oppose the request and demonstrate to the court that the Galaxy S3[sic] is innovative and distinctive", and reassured the public that the 21 June release would proceed as planned.
 On 11 June, Judge Lucy Koh said that Apple's claim would overload her work schedule, as she would also be overseeing the trial of Samsung's other devices; consequently, Apple dropped its request to block 21 June release of the S III.

-In mid-July 2012, Samsung removed the universal search feature on Sprint and AT&T S III phones with over-the-air (OTA) software updates to disable the local search function as a "precautionary measure" prior to its patent court trial with Apple, which began on 30 July 2012.
+In mid-July 2012, Samsung removed the universal search feature on Sprint and AT&T S III phones with over-the-air (OTA) software updates to disable the local search function as a "precautionary measure" before its patent court trial with Apple, which began on 30 July 2012.
 Although Apple won the trial, the S III experienced a sales spike because of the public's belief that the phone would be banned.
 On 31 August 2012, Apple asked the same federal court to add the S III into its existing complaint, believing the device has violated its patents.
 Samsung countered with the statement: "Apple continues to resort to litigation over market competition in an effort to limit consumer choice."